 The outer layer (or shell layer) protects you from wind, rain, and snow.
 Shells range from pricey mountaineering jackets to simple wind-resistant jackets.
 Most allow at least some perspiration to escape; virtually all are treated with a durable water repellent finish to make water bead up and roll off the fabric.

 Your outer shell is an important piece in stormy weather because if wind and water are allowed to penetrate to inner layers, you can get really cold.
 Pit zips under the armpit are again important.
 The ideal would be lightweight, wind, and waterproof material but usually, if you want significant protection against the rain and wind then you might need to make a trade-off on weight.

 I think I would love hiking pants that can be turned into shorts by unzipping the long pant legs.
 Unfortunately, I do not have them yet.
 But I have several breathable, windproof hiking pants with ventilation zippers and I love them.
 It is important for me that they also have pockets with zippers - the more the better.
 Otherwise, my keys, phone, and other things would disappear fast.
 The material of hiking pants is also crucial.
 Your pants should be lightweight, soft, stretchy, and windproof.
 I also have a pair for heavy rain.
 It is important that you do not have to take your boots off when you pull on your rain pants.
 That means a zipper on the side of the pants.

 One of the most important things you wear on the trail is shoes.
 Low-cut models with flexible midsoles are excellent for hiking on a warm summer day.
 I prefer lightweight, flexible, mid or high-cut hiking boots with a good grip.
 My boots are not 100% waterproof but they are water-resistant.
 Always wear your new shoes at home or on short hikes before going out on longer hikes.
-After hiking removes the insoles of the shoes and cleans them properly.
+After hiking remove the insoles of the shoes and clean them properly.
 Remember to also reapply for a DWR treatment every once in a while.